flutterrific_opentelemetry 0.4.0 copy "flutterrific_opentelemetry: ^0.4.0" to clipboard

 Overview #

-This Flutter SDK implements the OpenTelemetry specification, enabling developers to collect distributed traces and metrics from Flutter applications (logs coming soon).
+Flutterrific OpenTelemetry implements the OpenTelemetry specification for Flutter, enabling developers to collect traces, metrics, and logs from Flutter applications.
 OpenTelemetry is a vendor-neutral standard for observability and is the second most active Cloud Native Computing Foundation (CNCF) project, after Kubernetes.

 The CNCF OpenTelemetry Client Group is currently working on the specification for how OTel works on client apps.
-Flutterrific will follow the client spec as it matures.
+Flutterrific follows the client spec as it matures and proposes Flutter-specific semantic conventions for areas not yet covered.

 Why OpenTelemetry for Flutter? #

-• Report Errors: Get notified of errors in real time.
+• Report Errors: Get notified of errors in real time with structured context

-• App Lifecycle: When users launch, pause, resume and quit an application.
+• App Lifecycle: Track when users launch, pause, resume, and quit

 • Future-Proof: OpenTelemetry is an industry standard with broad ecosystem support